Children with allergies

 Prevalence

 According to a 2014 National Health Interview Study in the U.S. 20% (roughly 14.7 million) of children have seasonal allergies and this trend is increasing.
-According to the WHO White Book on Allergy/Allergic Rhinitis affects as many as 40% of children worldwide.
+According to the WHO White Book on Allergy, allergic rhinitis affects as many as 40% of children worldwide.
 Allergies are the most common chronic disorder in children.
-The number of children in developed countries around the world with allergies, has increased dramatically in the past 25 yrs.
+The number of children in developed countries around the world with allergies has increased dramatically in the past 25 years.

-Prevalence is rising in low to middle income countries as well.
+Prevalence is also rising in low to middle income countries.

-Allergic Rhinitis affects more boys than girls; however, in adults the ratios are the same.
+Allergic rhinitis affects more boys than girls; in adults, everyone is affected equally.

 The symptoms experienced by children are generally the same as adults but can have different quality of life implications.